Aesir-Automation/SnoogensArenaWindwalkerMonk/README.md

 **Auto Diffuse Magic on Karma:** - Casts Diffuse Magic when a Monk has popped Touch of Karma on you to dispel it.
 Includes a slider if you only want this to happen at a certain HP%.
 **Auto Diffuse Magic on Karma:** - Casts Diffuse Magic when a Priest has popped Mindgames on you to dispel it.
 Includes a slider if you only want this to happen at a certain HP%.
 **Auto Dampen Harm on Big DMG Buff:** - Casts Dampen Harm when a big damage buff has been popped like Avatar, Shadow Dance etc and they are about to smack you.
+**Auto Defensive DH The Hunt:** - Casts a defensive when a Demon Hunter is about to finish a The Hunt cast on you.
 **Auto Fortifying Brew @ HP%** - Uses Fortifying Brew automatically at the set and below Health percentage.
 **Auto Touch of Karma @ HP%** - Uses Touch of Karma automatically at the set and below Health percentage.
 **Auto Healthstone @ HP%** - Uses Healthstone automatically at the set and below Health percentage.